kpkcool/True-or-False-Quiz/README.md

 # True-or-False-Quiz
-True or False Quiz Game Developed Using Flutter
+True or False Quiz Application is Developed Using Flutter